Madebybrown/meets/README.md

 ## **Delete Post** |

-1 - Feature is expected to delete a post when clicked.
+1 - The feature is expected to delete a post when clicked.

 - *Tested the feature by trying to delete a post.*